hanabi/hanabi.github.io/docs/extras/special-bluffs.md

   - Cathy knows that this is probably a *4's Double Bluff*.
 Cathy blind-plays her *Finesse Position* as any playable card.
 It is a blue 3 and it successfully plays.
   - Donald knows that Emily will go on to incorrectly think that her red 4 is a blue 4 (because Alice's clue looks like a *Double Finesse*).
 Thus, Alice's clue is quite strange.
   - Alice must be intending for Donald to also blind-play his *Finesse Position* in order to "heal" the problem.
 Donald blind-plays his *Finesse Position*.
 It is a green 2 and it successfully plays.
-  - At first, Emily thought that her 4 was the blue 4, in order to match the blue 2 and the blue 3.
+  - At first, Emily thought that her 4 was the blue 4 (connecting to the blue 2 and the blue 3).
 However, if that was the case, then Donald would not have blind-played anything.
 Emily knows that this must be a *Pestilent Triple Bluff*, and her 4 is any other 4 than blue 4 (because Donald blind-played) and green 4 (because Bob would have waited for Donald).

 <br />